JerboaBurrow/JellyCram/README.md

 ℹ️ Keep an eye on the Jiggleometer - pieces must be settled to get deleted!

-Classic mode ✅: if a piece goes over the top, it's game over.
+ℹ️ if a piece goes over the top, it's game over.
 Clear pieces by filling rows, and keeping the Jiggleometer low!

-Play on Linux ✅, macOS ✅, Windows ✅, and Android ✅
+Play on Linux 🐧, macOS 🍎, Windows 🪟, and Android 🤖

+### Settings

+#### Desktop

+- By pressing the menu button (three stacked rounded boxes, or the word menu) you may rebind all keys however you wish.
+- On Linux and Windows a file ```settings.json``` contains key-bindings and a tutorial completion flag.
+These may be edited.
+- On macOS the settings are stored in ```~Library/Application Support/app.jerboa.jellycram/settings.json```

+#### Android

+- By pressing the menu button (three stacked rounded boxes, or the word menu) you may invert tap and swipe controls and use the screen or object centric controls.
+- In screen centric (not inverted) tapping below the middle pushes up.
+In object centric tapping below the *current piece* pushes up instead.

 ---